mervegundogmus/Django-E-Commerce/README.md

 # Real Estate

-This project is a multilingual and multi-currency e-commerce real estate web project developed using the Python Django Framework.
+This project is a real estate agent site controlled by admin where homeowners who are members of the system can add advertisements and rent a house.

 ## Before running this project you need install below list apps and packages